python/cpython/Doc/c-api/dict.rst

    dictionary.

    The callback may inspect but must not modify *dict*; doing so could have unpredictable effects, including infinite recursion.
+Do not trigger Python code execution in the callback, as it could modify the dict as a side effect.

+   If *event* is ``PyDict_EVENT_DEALLOCATED``, there may already be a pending exception set on entry to the callback; in this case, the callback may not execute Python code or otherwise disturb the pending exception.
+Taking a new reference in the callback to an about-to-be-destroyed dictionary will resurrect it and prevent it from being freed.

    Callbacks occur before the notified modification to *dict* takes place, so the prior state of *dict* can be inspected.

-   If the callback returns with an exception set, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
-Otherwise it should return ``0``.
+   If the callback sets an exception, it must return ``-1``; this exception will be printed as an unraisable exception using :c:func:`PyErr_WriteUnraisable`.
+   Otherwise (including if a pending exception was already set on entry to the callback) it should return ``0``.

    .. versionadded:: 3.12